diegoreico/codetestsw/README.md

-# Stratio Wars Code test
+#Code test

 ## PROBLEM
-Stratio needs help, we have intercepted a list of encrypted coordinates from the death star, in order to restablish the peace in the interplanetary system Stratio needs you to find out the targets positions.
+We need help, we have intercepted a list of encrypted coordinates from the death star, in order to restablish the peace in the interplanetary system Stratio needs you to find out the targets positions.